1920's Egyptian Revival

 36" long X 22" wide,

-The tapestry or hanging is a warm medium ecru linen woven through with silk floss in jewel tones of Ruby, sapphire, Jade and Amber,
+The tapestry hanging is a warm ecru linen woven through with silk floss in jewel tones of Ruby, sapphire, Jade and Amber,

 This TAPESTRY would make a